 U.S. District Court of the Eastern District of Arkansas (2009)

 Boy Scout Troop 298, Scoutmaster

-Cub Scout Pack 298, Pack Committee Chairman and Past Cubmaster
+Cub Scout Pack 298, past Pack Committee Chairman and past Cubmaster

 While we are pleased to have you contact us by telephone, surface mail, electronic mail, or by facsimile transmission, contacting Kilpatrick Townsend & Stockton LLP or any of its attorneys does not create an attorney-client relationship.
 The formation of an attorney-client relationship requires consideration of multiple factors, including possible conflicts of interest.
 An attorney-client relationship is formed only when both you and the Firm have agreed to proceed with a defined engagement.

 DO NOT CONVEY TO US ANY INFORMATION YOU REGARD AS CONFIDENTIAL UNTIL A FORMAL CLIENT-ATTORNEY RELATIONSHIP HAS BEEN ESTABLISHED.